bjoern-janson/adaptive-evolutionary-dynamics/theory/adaptive_depth.md

 \[
 \boxed{
 \textbf{
-A system becomes more adaptive when feedback modifies deeper parts of the process that produces future change.
+A system becomes more deeply adaptive when feedback modifies deeper causal mechanisms responsible for producing future change.
 }
 }
+\]